kevle1/paris-2024-olympic-api/README.md

 Query parameters:

 - `country` (Optional)
-  - Query medals for a specific country using an [IOC country code](https://en.wikipedia.org/wiki/List_of_IOC_country_codes#Current_NOCs)
+  - Query medals for a specific country using an [IOC NOC code](https://en.wikipedia.org/wiki/List_of_IOC_country_codes#Current_NOCs)
-  - Returns an empty list if country does not exist or have any medals yet
+  - Returns an empty list if NOC does not exist or have any medals yet

 ### Example Response